gazebosim/docs/dome/Manipulating_models.md

 ## Align Tool

-Like the View Angle plugin, the Align Tool is also not pre-loaded and will also have to be selected from the plugins button on the toolbar.
+Select the Align Tool from the plugins drop-down menu.

 The Align Tool aligns a model up with the center/origin of another model, or with something besides a model, like a link for example.
 It can't, however, align a link or anything other than the top-level model up with something else.